Bob-Playground/WWDC-Stuff/2016/406_optimizing_app_startup_time/Transcript-Edited.md

 So we have a dylib file here, and **rather than reading it in memory we've mapped it in memory**.
 So, in memory this dylib would have taken eight pages.

 The savings, why it's different is these **ZeroFills**.
 So it turns out most global variables are zero initially.
-So the static makes an optimization that moves all the zero global variables to the end, and then takes up no disc space.
+So the static makes an optimization that moves all the zero global variables to the end, and then takes up no disk space.
 And instead, we use the VM feature to tell the VM the first time this page is accessed, fill it with zero's.
 So it requires no reading.

 ---